 We’ve all been there before, on a favorite local trail in early season.
 The warm spring sun has melted the snow, and the trail looks tantalizingly close to sweet summer singletrack.
 Then, it happens: You round the corner to find a remnant snow patch and muddy section of trail.

 Someone has already passed this way, leaving deep, muddy tracks in the trail.
-Does snow blanket the trail ahead, or is this an isolated snow patch?
+You wonder, does snow blanket the trail ahead, or is this an isolated snow patch?
 Did the other trail users exercise good judgment, or did they cause lasting trail damage?
 Should you continue, or is this the turnaround point?

 Spring trail conditions in the High Country can vary widely based on many factors: time of year, solar aspect, elevation, time of day, drainage patterns, depth of snowpack, soils and more.
 Some trails — or even sections of trails — can be dry, while others are quite muddy or still skiable.
 What are some tips for deciding when to use High Country trails in springtime?